 Once you are well on your way with Identify, You can learn about How to implement the Protect and Detect functions.

 No matter how good your program, some of your enterprise’s components will be breached at some point of time.
 Therefore it is also important to make sure what you will do when you discover a (hopefully minor) data breach, and how you would restore your systems back to their state before the breach.
-Respond and Recover are the essential reenergizing engines of the NIST cybersecurity framework.
+Respond and Recover are the essential reenergizing engines of the NIST CSF.
 Additional details about implementing the Respond and Recover functions will be covered in an upcoming article.

 The NIST cybersecurity framework as a system for board-level reporting

 The NIST framework works very well for board level reporting.
-If you are a new CISO, here is a set of slides that allow you to introduce your InfoSec strategy and plan by aligning with the NIST framework.
+If you are a new CISO, here is a set of slides that allow you to introduce your InfoSec strategy and plan by aligning with the framework.
 Here is what your ongoing quarterly presentation looks like.